 6. The Botanical Gardens

 The Botanical Gardens were started in 1893 by Professor Stuhlmann, the first Director of Agriculture.
 They are home to the Dar es Salaam Horticultural Society.
-They were used for testing various types of plantation crops and tree species.
+They were used for testing several types of plantation crops and tree species.

 Today, people who like to garden can see a beautiful mix of native and foreign plants, such as purple bougainvillea, blue jacaranda, scarlet flame trees, and red hibiscus.
 Even though the gardens are only a small part of what they used to be, they are one of the few places outside Seychelles where you can see the beautiful coco-de-mer palm tree.